Generic Name: methoxsalen

 XII.
 HOW SUPPLIED

-Oxsoralen-Ultra Capsules, each containing 10 mg of methoxsalen (8-methoxypsoralen) are available in green soft gelatin capsules in amber glass bottles of 50 (NDC 0187-0650-42), with VRX imprinted on one side of the capsule and 650 imprinted on the other side.
+Oxsoralen-Ultra Capsules, each containing 10 mg of methoxsalen (8-methoxypsoralen) are available in green soft gelatin capsules in white plastic bottles of 50 (NDC 0187-0650-42), with VRX imprinted on one side of the capsule and 650 imprinted on the other side.

 Store at 25°C (77°F); excursions permitted to 15°C- 30°C (59°F- 86°F).